Northwich railway station: Services

-The station gets one train per hour westbound to Chester and one train per hour eastbound to Manchester Piccadilly.
-18 trains per day run to Chester, with 17 running towards Manchester.
-On Sundays, there is a two-hourly service each way, with 7 trains in each direction.
-The majority of services are run by Northern Trains Class 150 trains, with some Class 156's also serving the station.
+The station gets one train per hour westbound to Chester and one train per hour eastbound to Manchester Piccadilly, with some peak hour extras Monday to Friday, and one train per two hours on Sundays.
+This makes 20 trains per day run to Chester, and 20 towards Manchester (though two of these terminate at Stockport).
+There are 18 trains each way on Saturdays and 7 on Sundays.
+The majority of services are run by Northern Trains Class 150 trains, with some Class 156s also serving the station.

 There have been repeated plans for a half-hourly service in each direction - it was a part of the 2015 franchise agreement - though this has been repeatedly delayed due to capacity constraints between Stockport and Manchester and is yet to be implemented.

 Proposed future developments

 As part of Northern's proposed December 2022 timetable (which focuses on additional services within the Manchester area), an additional 4 trains per day between Chester and Stockport (2 in each direction) have been proposed during peak hours on Mondays to Saturdays.
 These services are aimed at those who are commuting to and/or working in Manchester and Stockport.
 This change will increase the number of trains departing Chester on the line to 20 per day, with the number departing Stockport also increased to 20 per day.
 The 2 hourly Sunday service will remain the same, at 7 trains per day.

 The Northern Hub proposes an additional hourly service to run between Greenbank and Stockport.

 Re-instating the passenger service between Northwich and Sandbach has been proposed.
 This would allow direct trains to Crewe from Knutsford, giving a better connection to the Midlands and the South of England.

 Proposals for a direct link to Manchester Airport from Northwich were first put forward in the 1990s, not much had seemed to materialise from this.
 However, in 2009 Network Rail stated that the creation of the third platform has meant that the capacity at Manchester airport will become constrained by the layover of the trains and congestion at the throat.
 To solve this issue they have recommended building a line underneath the Airport towards Northwich in the 2019 to 2024 period.

 The running of tram-trains directly in to Manchester, in addition to the existing rail service, has been estimated as being able to cut about 10 minutes off the overall journey time to and from Manchester.
 Network Rail and the Department for Transport (DfT) have indicated that they are keen to carry out a trial for tram-trains in the UK, which will be between Rotherham and Sheffield.
 Carrying out the trial would provide the information Network Rail and the DfT require on reliability, frequency and costs.